ScrollBearer8/TheScrollArchive/LAW_OF_SOVEREIGNTY.md

    – Any two must be able to carry your life when the third stumbles.

 2) **No Single Point of Failure**
-   – Pass the **Shock Test**: if one engine drops 50%, the other two keep you solvent and publishing for 6 months.
+   – **Shock Test:** if one engine drops 50%, the other two keep you solvent and publishing for 6 months.
    – Redundancy beats hustle; resilience beats luck.

 3) **Automate the Floor, Own the Pipeline**